netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsip_module.rst

       Respond to ICMP requests for a Virtual IP (VIP) address on the basis of the states of the virtual servers associated with that VIP.
 Available settings function as follows:

-      \* NONE - The Citrix ADC responds to any ICMP request for the VIP address, irrespective of the states of the virtual servers associated with the address.
+      \* \ :literal:`NONE`\  - The Citrix ADC responds to any ICMP request for the VIP address, irrespective of the states of the virtual servers associated with the address.

       \* ONE VSERVER - The Citrix ADC responds to any ICMP request for the VIP address if at least one of the associated virtual servers is in UP state.

       \* ALL VSERVER - The Citrix ADC responds to any ICMP request for the VIP address if all of the associated virtual servers are in UP state.

-      \* VSVR\_CNTRLD - The behavior depends on the ICMP VSERVER RESPONSE setting on all the associated virtual servers.
+      \* \ :literal:`VSVR\_CNTRLD`\  - The behavior depends on the ICMP VSERVER RESPONSE setting on all the associated virtual servers.